-AH 204 - Legal and Ethical Issues in Health Occupations.
+AH 204 - Legal and Ethical Issues in Health Occupations

 3 Credits.
-Legal and Ethical Issues in Health Occupations provides allied health students with knowledge and references on legal issues in health care, ethical issues and common areas of liability and litigation.
+This course provides allied health students with knowledge and references on legal issues in health care, ethical issues and common areas of liability and litigation.
 This course covers issues in both administrative and medical records, clinical laboratory, medical equipment, patient care and conflict management.
 This class focuses on legal and ethical dilemmas to aid the health care professional developing critical thinking skills to resolve issues commonly encountered in the workplace.

-AH 205 - Principles of Disease.
+AH 205 - Principles of Disease

 3 Credits.
 This course has been designed to introduce students to the principles and issues of disease in a manner that will be both significant for understanding the disease process and relevant to allied health careers.
 Students will learn the cause and transmission of diseases, host response to the disease process, and their impact on social and political issues.
-(PR: BIOL 257, 258 or 260)
+(PR: BIOL 257, 258, or 260)Art (ART)